mrkkrp/markkarpov.com/tutorial/exceptions.md

-`defaultLiftBaseWith` unlifts through one monadic layer with `liftWith`, then we again call `liftBaseWith` recursively which either happens to use a “terminal” instance like `MonadBaseControl IO IO` or another instance which unlifts through next monadic layer in exactly the same manner.
+`defaultLiftBaseWith` unlifts through one monadic layer with `liftWith`, then we again call `liftBaseWith` recursively which either happens to use a terminal instance like `MonadBaseControl IO IO` or another instance which unlifts through the next monadic layer in exactly the same manner.

-`defaultRestoreM` restores state in base monad with `restoreM` than lifts base monad through one layer with `restoreT`.
+`defaultRestoreM` restores the state in the base monad with `restoreM`, then lifts the base monad through one layer with `restoreT`.

-`defaultLiftBaseWith` and `defaultRestoreM` are used to implement not only `ReaderT` instance, but also `StateT` and most other instances because actual transformer-specific logic is defined in `MonadTransControl`
+`defaultLiftBaseWith` and `defaultRestoreM` are used to implement not only the `ReaderT` instance, but also the `StateT` and most other instances because the actual transformer-specific logic is defined in the `MonadTransControl` instances:
-instances:

 ```haskell
 instance MonadTransControl (ReaderT r) where